 How Long Does A Drone Bee Live?

 Aside from predation, diseases can also affect their lifespan.
-The Deformed Wing Virus which is spread by Varroa mites can cause, as the name suggests, deformed wings.
+The Deformed Wing Virus, which is spread by Varroa mites, can cause, as the name suggests, deformed wings.
 With deformed wings, they can’t fly.
-Since a mating flight is a mile-high sort of club, male drones can’t mate, hence, eventually die a purposeless life.
+Since a mating flight is a mile-high sort of club, male drones can’t mate and, hence, eventually die a purposeless life.

 The entire colony, like the body, can outlive every individual member of the colony.